ceford/cefjdemos-data-jdm-user-en/articles/articles/article-images-and-links.md

 ### Link A

-- **Link A** Paste in the full URL of the target page.
-The full URL must be used even if the target page is on this site.
+- **Link A** The URL for the first link to be displayed in a fixed location in the article text.
+This may be a full URL to an external site or a link to a page on the same site.
 - **Link A Text** Type in the text to be used for the target link.
 - **URL Target Window** Choose one of the target options:
   - **Use Global (Open in parent window)**